Zamiell/stardew-valley/Min-Max_Guide.md

 ### Spring 5

 The main goal for this day is to make 5 copper bars as soon as possible and then make it to Clint before he closes to upgrade the pickaxe.
 (The window to do this is small.)
-Then, we plant some seeds.
-Then, we fish.
+Then, we plant some seeds + fish.

 * From here on out, check the TV every single day to reveal the current day's luck.
-* Also check the weather every single day so that you can plan ahead for a rainy day.
-If it will rain, you should not leave your pole + furnace + ore + coal at the mountain lake, since you will want to take it with you to the forest river.
 * Harvest the Parsnips and make a note of how many you harvested.
 * Make a note of which mixed seeds you have planted.
 (You can tell either by looking at the appearance of the seed or by using [a mod](https://github.com/Zamiell/stardew-valley/blob/master/Min-Max_Guide.md#ui-info-suite).)
 * Claim the reward for the parsnip quest (100g).